tendermint/tendermint/docs/specification/new-spec/encoding.md

 Tendermint aims to encode data structures in a manner similar to how the corresponding Go structs are laid out in memory.
 Variable length items are length-prefixed.
-While the encoding was inspired by Go, it is easily implemented in other languages as well given its intuitive design.
+While the encoding was inspired by Go, it is easily implemented in other languages as well, given its intuitive design.

 XXX: This is changing to use real varints and 4-byte-prefixes.
 See https://github.com/tendermint/go-wire/tree/sdk2.